 The University of California, Davis emailed students traveling to China, advising them to avoid “unfavorable political statements or postings on social media.”

-But, experts noted, upholding the ban with internet sales would be challenging.
+But, experts noted, upholding the ban on internet sales would be challenging.

 What's More: Apple iPhones

-It wouldn’t be the first time that the Chinese threatened to ban Apple products.
+It wasn't the first time the Chinese threatened to ban Apple products.
 In 2014, reports stated that the government planned to stop Chinese officials from buying Apple products like iPads and Macbook laptops.